marbl/metAMOS/docs/content/installation.rst

 Running the test suite
 ===========================
-MetAMOS comes with a comprehensive test suite to make sure that installation has succeeded on your system.
+MetAMOS comes with a comprehensive `test suite <testsuite.html>`_ to make sure that installation has succeeded on your system.
+To run a quick test and very installation succeeded run:

 .. code-block:: bash

+    $ cd ./Test
-    $ bash run_master_test.sh
+    $ ./run_pipeline_test.sh